medikoo/deferred/README.md

 ```

 An asynchronous function receives a callback argument which handles both error and expected value.
 It's not convienient to work with both promises and callback style functions.
-When you decide to build your flow with promises __don't mix both concepts just `promisify` asynchronous functions so they return promises instead__.
+When you decide to build your flow with promises __don't mix both concepts, just `promisify` asynchronous functions so they return promises instead__.

 ```javascript
 var deferred = require('deferred')